 - Place the flour, salt, sugar, 2 tablespoons ice-cold water and butter in a food processor and mix until everything becomes crumbly.
 Empty the food processor on the table and knead the crumbs very quickly.
 If necessary add another tablespoon ice-cold water.
 Form a ball, wrap in plastic foil and place in the fridge for half an hour.

 - Stir the lemon curd with a spoon.
-Place a few spoonfuls on each tartlet, level, then add some raspberries on top.
+Place a few spoonfuls on each tartlet, level, add some raspberries on top.

 - You can garnish with whipped cream and tiny mint leaves if you like.

-Nutrition Information:Yield: 6 Serving Size: 1 tartlet
+Nutrition Information:Yield: 8 Serving Size: 1 tartlet

-Nutrition information isn’t always accurate.
+Nutritional information is not always accurate.